fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

 Running a good old ruby app, RVM is the way to go.
 In case you are new, system ruby has always been versions lag of the latest ruby.
 I myself don't really understand why (hence welcoming explainations), but believe it is sometime to do with some apt-get package processing stuff.

 Head over to [https://rvm.io/](https://rvm.io/).
 Install using the script provided in the site.
-At the point of writing, the script looks like:
+At the point of writing, the script looks like the following.
+Run the following scripts in your sever.

 ~~~bash
 gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3